Skip to main content

 Prerequisite

-Previous experience as a Community Assistant for University Residences or equivalent preferred, but not required.
+Previous experience as a Summer Student Office Staff (SSOS), Summer Student Office Coordinator (SSOC), or Academic year Student Office Staff (SOS) or Student Office Coordinator (SOC) for University Residences or equivalent is preferred, but not required.

 • Must be actively enrolled at Purdue University, Purdue University Global, or a local accredited college

-• Previous work experience within University Residences and or Conferences is preferred
+• Previous work experience within University Residences and or Summer Programs is preferred

 • Strong interpersonal and communication skills, both verbal and written